 Erwin Hameseder was born on 28 May 1956.
 He received a master of law degree from the University of Vienna.
 From 1975 to 1987, Erwin Hameseder served as an officer in the Austrian army, where he achieved the rank of colonel in 2002 and of brigadier in 2006.
-In 1987, he joined the legal department of RAIFFEISENLANDES-BANK NIEDERÖSTERREICH-WIEN rea.
-Gen.m.b.H.
+In 1987, he joined the legal department of RAIFFEISENLANDES-BANK NIEDERÖSTERREICH-WIEN reg.Gen. m.b.H.
 From 1988 to 1994, he was responsible for investment management, from 1991 as head of the department.
-He was managing director of RAIFFEISENLANDESBANK NIEDER-ÖSTERREICH-WIEN reg.Gen.m.b.H. from 1994 to 2001 and director-general of RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN reg.
-Gen.m.b.H (a spin-off from RAIFFEISENLAN-DESBANK NIEDERÖSTERREICH-WIEN AG) from 2001 to 2012.
-From 2007 to 2012, Erwin Hameseder also assumed the position of chairman of the management board of RAIFFEISEN-LANDESBANK NIEDERÖSTERREICH-WIEN AG.
-Since 4 May 2012, he has been chairman of RAIFFEISEN-HOLDING NIEDERÖSTERREICH WIEN reg.Gen.m.b.H.
-He was nominated to the Supervisory Board for the first time on 10 September 1998 and most recently on 17 August 2007, when he was nominated to the Supervisory Board of STRABAG SE for an indefinite period of time.
+He was managing director of RAIFFEISENLANDESBANK NIEDERÖSTERREICH-WIEN reg.Gen.m.b.H. from 1994 to 2001 and director-general of RAIFFEISEN-HOLDING NIEDERÖSTERREICH-WIEN reg.Gen.m.b.H (a spin-off from RAIFFEISENLANDESBANK NIEDERÖSTERREICH-WIEN AG) from 2001 to 2012.
+From 2007 to 2012, Erwin Hameseder also assumed the position of chairman of the Management Board of RAIFFEISENLANDES-BANK NIEDERÖSTERREICH-WIEN AG.
+Since 4 May 2012, he has been chairman of RAIFF-EISEN-HOLDING NIEDERÖSTERREICH WIEN reg.Gen.m.b.H.
+He was first nominated to the Supervisory Board on 10 September 1998 and most recently on 17 August 2007, when he was nominated to the Supervisory Board of STRABAG SE for an indefinite period of time.
+Annex 1 of the Code 2015 allows terms of more than 15 years for Supervisory Board members who are shareholders with a direct investment in the company or who represent the interests of such a shareholder.